ahui2823/KeychainItemWrapper/README.md

 KeychainItemWrapper
 ===================

-This keychain wrapper was originally created by Apple and modified to be ARC compatible.
+This keychain wrapper was originally created by Apple.